-ORE officers will notify the unofficial result via e-mail of the investigator or the protocol's coordinator within five working days after the day of the HEC meeting or after the day that the HEC Secretary has concluded the review result by the Reviewing Committee (in the case of expedited review).
+For convened review, ORE officers will notify the unofficial result via e-mail of the investigator or the protocol's coordinator within five working days after the day of the HEC meeting.
 The official result shall be notified according to the RIHES administrative protocol.